 This afternoon we went for a bit of a stroll down to the beach and along the promenade.
 It

 was good to get off the campsite for a bit.
 We have decided to make more of an effort to do things as from now, starting with lunch on the beach tomorrow and a bike hire on Tuesday.

 We've been here nearly five weeks now and we've decided to shorten our stay here and start making our way back to the UK mid February.
 There are two reasons for this.
 Firstly we aren't really far enough south to enjoy the best of Spanish winter sunshine.

-are about ten or eleven degrees.
+their nights are about ten or eleven degrees.
 That's a huge difference, and takes the pressure of having the heating on in the evenings, and making it possible to sit outside for longer.
 Secondly we prefer to tour.
 There's no adventure in turning up here and

-But for today, we have returned 'home' this evening having enjoyed our weekly Sunday Roast, Spanish-style, and very nice it was too.
+we have returned 'home' this evening having enjoyed our weekly Sunday Roast, Spanish-style, and very nice it was too.

 Tomorrow I will start 'Benicassim 3' as this page is